-As set out in the Corporate Governance Report, the Managing Board maintains high standards of corporate governance.
+As set out in the Corporate Governance Report, the Board maintains high standards of corporate governance.

-Indemnity of Members of the Managing Board
+Indemnity of Members of the Board

-A permitted indemnity provision (as defined in section 469 of the Hong Kong Companies Ordinance) for the benefit of the Members of the Managing Board is currently in force and was in force throughout this year.
+A permitted indemnity provision as defined in section 469 of the Companies Ordinance (Chapter 622 of the Laws of Hong Kong) for the benefit of the Members of the Board is currently in force and was in force throughout this year.

-Interests in Transactions, Arrangements or Contracts of Members of the Managing Board and Senior Executive Staff
+Interests in Transactions, Arrangements or Contracts of Members of the Board and Senior Executive Staff

-No transactions, arrangements or contracts of significance to which the Corporation or any of its subsidiary companies was a party and in which a Member of the Managing Board, or senior executive of the Management, had a material interest subsisted at the end of the year or at any time during the year.
+No transactions, arrangements or contracts of significance to which the Corporation or any of its subsidiaries was a party and in which a Member of the Board, or senior executive of Management, had a material interest subsisted at the end of the year or at any time during the year.

-At no time during the year was the Corporation or any of its subsidiary companies a party to any arrangements to enable Members of the Managing Board, or senior executive of the Management, to acquire benefits by means of the acquisition of shares in or debt securities of the Corporation or subsidiary companies of the Corporation.
+At no time during the year was the Corporation or any of its subsidiaries a party to any arrangements to enable Members of the Board, or senior executives of Management, to acquire benefits by means of the acquisition of shares in or debt securities of the Corporation or subsidiaries of the Corporation.